-Online courses and webinars typically have testing requirements to receive CM points.
-Who will develop the test?
-FINANCIAL 1.
-Are there any other associations or organizations that might be willing to co-sponsor the event?
-2. Are there any associations or organizations that might be willing to sponsor a welcome reception or meal?
-3. List possible sources of additional funding (include contact names): 4.
-Projected number of individuals, if any, who will receive complimentary registrations (List by category): Speakers Task Force Committee Other 5.
+- 1. Are there any other associations or organizations that might be willing to co-sponsor the event? - 2.
+Are there any associations or organizations that might be willing to sponsor a welcome reception or meal? - 3.
+List possible sources of additional funding (include contact names): - 4.
+Projected number of individuals, if any, who will receive complimentary registrations (List by category): Speakers Task Force Committee Other - 5.
 Projected number of individuals who will receive travel support.
-Please specify the type and extent of support offered: 6.
+Please specify the type and extent of support offered: - 6.
 List any extraordinary expenses anticipated (i.e., international travel support, honorarium, etc.):